freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Features

 \subsubsection{Environment Matching}

-Methods like the spherical harmonic descriptors and the \gls{bood} characterize ordering in systems by characterizing system-averaged quantities from neighbor bonds.
-The \texttt{MatchEnv} class takes a different approach by defining environments according to the nearest neighbors of each particle and performing point set registration to identify and cluster similar environments \cite{Teich2019}.
-This type of analysis is particularly useful because it emphasizes local information for each particle rather than performing any sort of system-wide averaging.
+Methods like the spherical harmonic descriptors and the \gls{bood} characterize ordering in systems by calculating system-averaged quantities from neighbor bonds.
+The \texttt{EnvironmentCluster} class takes a different approach by defining environments according to the nearest neighbors of each particle and performing point set registration to identify and cluster similar environments \cite{Teich2019}.
+This type of analysis is particularly useful because it emphasizes local information for each particle.
 As a result, it can be used for tasks such as identifying different Wyckoff positions in a crystal.
+The complementary \texttt{EnvironmentMotifMatch} class can be used to match clusters to specific motifs, allowing deeper analysis of a given structural motif.

+Since this method performs a direct pairwise comparison of all motifs, it is substantially more expensive than common methods used for structure identification.
+For instance, the performance is at least an order of magnitude slower than the implementation of Polyhedral Template Matching in OVITO and Common Neighbor Analysis.
+Unlike these methods, however, the environment matching algorithm does not depend on previous knowledge of possible structures, and instead infers possible structures entirely from the local motifs present in a system.
+Moreover, it can be tuned much more finely than the other methods, allowing not only the identification of crystal structures present, but also the precise identification of stacking faults like those found in \cref{fig:EnvMatch}.
+As a result, it is a good complement to existing methods for identifying crystal structures in various systems.